conradsnicta/armadillo-code/README.txt

 8: Windows: Compiling & Linking
 ===============================

-Within the "examples" folder, we have included an MSVC project named "example1_win64" which can be used to compile "example1.cpp".
+Within the "examples" folder, there is an MSVC project named "example1_win64" which can be used to compile "example1.cpp".
 The project needs to be compiled as a 64 bit program: the active solution platform must be set to x64, instead of win32.